Our Database Will Betray Us

 - Consistency

-Every node returns the same, most recent data.
-All clients see the same version at the same time.
-No stale reads.
+Every node shows the information.
+All clients see the thing at the same time.
+The data is always up, to date.

 - Availability